laytan/cloak.nvim/README.md

 You do have to call the 'setup()' function.

-':CloakDisable' and ':CloakEnable' are also available to toggle cloaking.
+':CloakDisable', ':CloakEnable' and ':CloakToggle' are also available to toggle cloaking.